Skip to main content

 1. How do I know if I have PTSD?
 Experiencing flashbacks, overwhelming emotions, intrusive thoughts, nightmares, insomnia, and hypervigilance can be signs you have PTSD.

 2. What happens if PTSD goes undiagnosed?
-Without professional diagnoses and treatment, PTSD can lead to deteriorating mental and physical health and impact your livelihood and relationships with others.
+Without professional diagnoses and treatment, PTSD can lead to worsening mental and physical health.
+It can impact your livelihood and relationships with others.
 PTSD symptoms can become overwhelming, leading to harmful and detrimental coping mechanisms.

 3. How can you help someone with PTSD?
 You can help someone with PTSD by listening to their thoughts and feelings while being patient and understanding.
-It’s also essential that someone with PTSD feels supported and loved.
+It’s also essential that someone with PTSD feels support and love.
 You can suggest and help someone through professional treatment.

 Get Support and Treatment At Sana

-Ready to get support for PTSD and return to a life you enjoy and love?
-At Sana, we understand the importance of caring and compassionate support for treating posttraumatic stress disorder.
+Ready to get support for posttraumatic stress disorder and return to a life you enjoy and love?
+At Sana, we understand the importance of caring and compassionate support for treating PTSD.

 We offer individualized and holistic treatment for PTSD and substance use disorders in a healing and serene environment.
-Our facility in a picturesque mountain location is private and tranquil, offering you a unique space to learn coping mechanisms, reflect on your feelings and thoughts, and recover at your own pace.
+Our facility in a picturesque mountain location is private and tranquil.
+It offers you a unique space to learn coping mechanisms, reflect on your feelings and thoughts, and recover at your own pace.

-Our experienced staff is dedicated to your treatment process and supports you throughout your recovery.
+Our experienced staff commits to your treatment process and supports you throughout your recovery.

 Reach out today to learn more about our sanctuary and start your recovery process.